InnovareAI/3cubed-seo/docs/handover.md

 ### Deep Agent Reports:
 <!-- Add new reports below this line -->

+### [2025-07-26 22:05] - Fix SEO Review Page Display Issue - STARTED
+- **Status**: STARTED
+- **Objective**: Fix SEO Review page showing only 8 submissions instead of all 50+ in database
+- **Plan**:
+  1. Identify root cause of limited display
+  2. Check for any hidden pagination or filtering
+  3. Verify React query is fetching all data
+  4. Test with live data mode
+  5. Document fix and verify all submissions display
+- **Progress**: Initial investigation shows:
+  - Database has 50+ submissions
+  - SEOReview.tsx component has no limit in query
+  - SEOProcessingQueue.tsx has .limit(10) but that's a different component
+  - Mock data only has 3 items (not 8)
+  - Issue likely with React rendering or hidden state management
+- **Details**: User reports only 8 submissions showing when there should be 50+
+- **Technical Notes**:
+  - Query in SEOReview.tsx: `.select('*').order('created_at', { ascending: false })`
+  - No explicit limit in the query
+  - Component defaults to live data mode now
+  - Need to check if issue is with React Query caching or component state
+- **Context Preservation**:
+  - Total submissions in DB: 50+
+  - Displayed submissions: 8 (per user report)
+  - Component file: src/pages/SEOReview.tsx
+  - No query limit found in code
+- **Next Steps**: Check browser console for errors, verify React Query cache

 ### [2025-07-26 21:50] - Visual Walkthrough Request - STARTED
 - **Status**: STARTED